• Skip to primary navigation

 Easy Peanut Butter Protein Balls with Rice Krispies

-Published: Mar 27, 2020 · Modified: Aug 12, 2024 by Aimee Burmester · This post may contain affiliate links · 4 Comments
+Published: Mar 27, 2020 · Modified: Jul 3, 2025 by Aimee Burmester · This post may contain affiliate links · 4 Comments

 Jump to Recipe Print Recipe

 These easy peanut butter protein balls with Rice Krispies are the perfect snack when you're in a rush or needing a pick-me-up during the day.
+Filled with peanut butter, crispy rice cereal, honey and chocolate chips, these crunchy peanut butter protein bites are the pick-me-up you need!

 Crunchy Protein Balls Recipe